-In spring of 2016 the Cancer Center began construction on an expansion to our facility.
-The project will involve demolition of areas west of the front entrance elevator followed by new construction expanding the remainder of the building.
+In spring of 2016 the Georgia Cancer Center began construction on an expansion to our facility.
+The project involves demolition of areas west of the front entrance elevator followed by new construction expanding the remainder of the building.
 This website has been developed to to serve as a central area for all communication regarding expansion.

-This expansion will impact the integrity of the building, particularly the vivarium, through vibration, noise and possibly other factors.
-Construction plans and options will be communicated through this site and via email as they are finalized.
+This expansion impacts the integrity of the building, particularly the vivarium, through vibration, noise and possibly other factors.
+Construction plans and options will continue to be communicated through this site and via email as they are finalized.
 In the interim, if you have any questions or concerns, or if you would like to attend the next focus group meeting, please feel free to contact Chris Middleton, Director of Laboratory Operations (email@example.com or 1-1551).

 Together we can plan and implement solutions in the best interest for research and growth within the building.

-- Construction on the expansion project will start in spring of 2016 and consist of two parts:
+- Construction on the expansion project began in Spring of 2016 and consists of two parts:

 - Demolition will produce the most vibration and noise (LAS Compilation: Possible Construction Effects on Animals).